Adaptive Trajectory Optimization for Task-Specific Human-Robot Collaboration: Robot-Specific Control Design

 for positive constants \( \alpha_1 \) and \( \alpha_2 \), then the error \( \epsilon(t) \) and the uncertainty \( \tilde{\theta}(t) \) remain bounded. \end{lemma}

 The proposed PID-like control input is formulated as:

 where \( k_{rc} \) is a constant positive control gain, and \( k_R(t) \) represents the time-varying gain.
 The \( e_c(t) \) is the commutative error defined earlier, capturing the PID concept.
-To adaptively update the time-varying gain \( k_R(t) \), we utilize a Radial Basis Function Neural Network (RBFNN) structure.
-This approach allows the system to compensate for uncertainties and improve control performance in real-time.
-The update law for \( k_R(t) \) is governed by:
+The update law for \( k_R(t) \) is given by: